 A labyrinth should stir the heart of the community for which it is created.
 To learn how to install an effective labyrinth, walk as many labyrinths possible.
 (You can search the Labyrinth Locator for local sites.)
 Consider the variety of patterns, materials, venues, sizes, and conditions on your visits.
 Consider attending Labyrinth Summer School to learn the history, design and methods of constructing labyrinths and get feedback on your ideas from a master builder.

 Five questions to ask before constructing a labyrinth:

-"The extent to which labyrinths are considered effective is directly connected with the experience they engender, the emotions and insights they ignite, the sense of calm or Presence they evoke, the depth of solace they bring and the activation of our interior symbolic realms that they stir."
-(P. 180 Walking a Sacred Path, Second Ed.
-Riverhead, 2006) An effective labyrinth creates a temenos; a sacred space set aside for healing, insight, revelation and release.
+"The extent to which labyrinths are considered effective is directly connected with the experience they engender, the emotions and insights they ignite, the sense of calm or Presence they evoke, the depth of solace they bring and the activation of our interior symbolic realms that they stir." – Lauren Artress (Walking a Sacred Path, 2nd Ed., p.
+180)

-In my opinion archetypal labyrinths are tried and true.
+Archetypal labyrinths are tried and true.
 They transform and integrate the mind, body and spirit.
 Psycho-spiritual healing occurs very frequently.
 They were most likely created from a spiritual tradition that we cannot identify easily.
-The Chartres labyrinth has an invisible template behind it based on Sacred Geometry, which may have originated from the School of Chartres during the fifth to the 10th century.)
+The Chartres labyrinth has an invisible template behind it based on Sacred Geometry (which may have originated from the School of Chartres during the 5th to 10th Centuries).